Fire safety for self-catering holiday lets

 If a fire knocks out the normal inside lighting, you should think about whether any ‘borrowed lighting’, for example from nearby street lamps is enough to allow people within the premises to find their way out.

-If not, it may be acceptable in small premises to rely on rechargeable torches that come on automatically if the main supply fails.
+If not, you can replace or enhance existing light fittings with emergency escape lights.
+These are recommended, particularly in hallways and staircases that may be difficult for guests to navigate in darkness.
+It may be acceptable in very small premises to rely on rechargeable torches that come on automatically if the main supply fails.
 If required, you should have one in each room with a sign that says what they have been provided for.

 Grey

-You will need to make sure that instructions on how to use them are clear and that there is a warning to people not to tackle anything other than a very small fire.
+If you do decide to provide fire-fighting equipment, you also need to provide instructions on how to use them and warn people not to tackle anything other than a very small fire.
 Evacuating the premises is the safest thing to do.

 Further guidance